 The term "Wild Geese" applies to soldiers involved in the Treaty of Limerick in 1691.
-These 20,000 or so Irish soldiers signed a treaty with the English to end hostilities, and sailed to France.
+These 20,000 or so Irish soldiers signed a treaty with the English to end hostilities and then sailed to France.
 The English then went back on the treaty, persecuting the remaining Irish Catholics.
 Enraged, the Irish soldiers joined the French army in order to fight back.
 As more and more Irish left its shores to join the French, they were listed on shipping manifests as "Wild Geese".

 Eventually some people began using this term for any Irish man who joined a foreign army to fight the English, and over time, some have even used "Wild Geese" to apply to any Irish person who left Ireland for any cause.
 Even if that cause was only to make fine wines!

 As I've reported before, there are very few wineries in Ireland.
 While the EU has designated Ireland a wine-producing region, the wineries there are very small and only produce enough wine for their own consumption.
 They are mostly in County Cork, and most are 5 acres or less.

 With the spread of Irish descendants across the globe, you can now find Irish-related wines in pretty much every corner of the globe!
 Here's a selection of a few you might run across in your local wine shop.

 The Clonakilla winery is run by John Kirk, who is of Irish descent.
 The winery name means "meadow of the church" in Gaelic - after his grandfather’s farm in County Clare.
 It was set up in 1971, and now produces, amongst other wines, a Shiraz-Viognier blend.